Nikola Karev: Political and revolutionary activity

 The first Conference of Macedonian Socialists was held on June 3, 1900, near Kruševo, where they defined the core aspects of the potential creation of a separate Macedonian Republic, as a cantonized state, part of a future Balkan Socialist Federation, as a multinational polity offering equal rights to all its citizens.
 They maintained the slogan "Macedonia for the Macedonians", using Macedonian people as an umbrella term covering Bulgarians, Turks, Greeks, Aromanians, Albanians, Jews, Serbs, ethnic Macedonians, etc., living in harmony in an independent state.
 In this period Karev joined the Internal Macedonian Revolutionary Organization and became a leader of a regional armed band (cheta).

 On the eve of the Ilinden–Preobrazhenie Uprising, in May 1903, he was interviewed in Bitola by the correspondent of the Greek daily Akropolis Stamatis Stamatiou.
 In the interview, Karev expressed his position of a radical leftist.
 Stamatiou described him as a Bulgarized Macedonian.
 Per Stamatiou, Karev presented himself as a voulgarofron, (i.e. Bulgarophile), and replied he was a Macedonian.
-In response to an ironic question by Stamatiou, Karev also claimed to be a "direct descendant of Alexander the Great", but added that "history says he was a Greek".
+In response to an ironic question by Stamatiou whether he is a direct descendant of Alexander the Great, Karev answered positively, but added that "history says he was a Greek".
 Furthermore, he explained that IMRO was not Bulgarian and it just seemed like that because only Bulgaria appeared eager to help them.
 He also pointed out that Bulgaria's expectation to annex the region was miscalculated, and that the revolutionaries would accept anyone's help in order to attain their goal.
 When asked what the revolutionaries wanted for Macedonia, Karev explained their plans to create a republic in the model of Switzerland, providing autonomy and democracy for its different "races".

 During the Ilinden Uprising of August 1903, after Kruševo was captured by the rebels, they proclaimed the Kruševo Republic and he became the president of its provisional government.
 Karev allegedly authored the Kruševo Manifesto, which called upon the local Muslim population to join forces with the Christians in the struggle for an independent Macedonia.
 Amongst the various ethno-religious groups (millets) in Kruševo a Republican Council was elected with 60 members – 20 representatives from each one: Bulgarian Exarchists, Aromanians and Greeks (Aromanian and Albanian Greek Patriarchists or Grecomans).
 The Council also elected an executive body – the Provisional Government, with six members (2 from each mentioned group).
 Though, an identity problem arose, Karev allegedly called all the members of the local Council "brother Bulgarians", while the IMRO insurgents flew Bulgarian flags, killed several Greek Patriarchists, accused of being Ottoman spies, and subsequently assaulted the local Turk and Albanian Muslims.
 Karev himself tried to minimize the attacks on the Muslims and prevent the insurgents from looting indiscriminately.
 On 12 August by the orders of the General Staff of the uprising, he retreated with most of the insurgents in the hills before the Ottoman troops encirclement.
 Lasting only ten days, the Kruševo Republic was crushed by the Ottoman forces after some intense fighting.